MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/before-you-start.md

 #### Standard: IEEE 802.1AB

 Ethernet switches must comply with the IEEE 802.1AB specification that defines the Link Layer Discovery Protocol (LLDP).
-LLDP is required is required for Windows to discover switch configuration.
+LLDP is required for Windows to discover switch configuration.
 Configuration of the LLDP Type-Length-Values (TLVs) must be dynamically enabled.
 These switches must not require additional configuration.

 For example, enabling 802.1 Subtype 3 should automatically advertise all VLANs available on switch ports.